Patient Financial Support

 Provides samples to enable patients to receive same-day treatment and help patients learn to self-inject ACTEMRA.
 Samples may be requested from your clinical specialist here.

-The Genentech Rheumatology Co-pay Card Program is not a benefit plan.
+The Actemra Co-Pay Card Program is not a benefit plan.
 This program helps pay for costs described as "out-of-pocket," "co-pay," "co-insurance," or "uncovered expense."

 ACTEMRA is indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response to one or more Disease-Modifying Anti-Rheumatic Drugs (DMARDs).